za/tango_with_django_book/17/chapters/deploy.rst

 	(rango) 16:55 ~/tango_with_django $ python manage.py makemigrations rango
 	(rango) 16:55 ~/tango_with_django $ python manage.py migrate
 	(rango) 16:56 ~/tango_with_django $ python populate_rango.py
+	(rango) 16:57 ~/tango_with_django $ python manage.py createsuperuser

-As discussed earlier in the book, the first command synchronises your database with your project's installed models, and the second populates the database with some sample data.
+As discussed earlier in the book, the first command creates the migrations for the rango application, then the migrate command creates the SQLlite3 database.
+Once the database is created, the database can be populated and a superuser created.

 Setting up your Web Application
 -------------------------------